Multilinear Common Component Analysis via Kronecker Product Representation: Experiment

-The Figrue \ref{fig:ORL_all_results} shows the line charts of RER obtained by estimating various ranks for AT\&T(ORL) dataset with the group size of small, medium, and large.
-The points on the line charts are the RER obtained by the actual estimations.
-Since figures for the results of other datasets are similar to Figure 1, we attached them to the Supplementary Materials.
-The results show that the RER of MCCA is always small when we compared on the same value of CR.
-The lowest approximation error of MCCA indicates that the MCCA performs better than any other method.
-Besides, even though CCA is a method for vector data, it performs better than MPCA only when the value of CR is small.
-However, when the value of CR is slightly larger, the MPCA makes RER smaller than the CCA.
-It implies the importance of developing analytical methods for tensor data.
+Figure \ref{fig:ORL_all_results} plots RER obtained by estimating various reduced dimensions for the AT\&T(ORL) dataset with group sizes of small, medium, and large.
+As the figures for the results of the other datasets were similar to Figure 1, we show them in the supplementary materials S1.

+From Figure \ref{fig:ORL_all_results}, we observe that the RER of MCCA is the smallest for any value of CR.
+This indicates that the MCCA performs better than the other methods.
+In addition, note that CCA performs better than MPCA only for fairly small values of CR, even though it is a method for vector data, whereas MPCA performs better for larger values of CR.
+This implies the limitations of CCA for vector data.

-In addition, comparing (a), (b) and (c) in Figure \ref{fig:ORL_all_results}, the value of CR at the intersection of CCA and MPCA is gradually increasing.
-It indicates that the MPCA cannot extract a suitable latent space as the group size increases.
+Next we cobsider group size by comparing (a), (b), and (c) in Figure \ref{fig:ORL_all_results}.
+The value of CR at the intersection of CCA and MPCA increases with increasing the group size.
+This indicates that MPCA has more trouble extracting an appropriate latent space as the group size increases.
 Since MPCA does not consider the group structure, it is not possible to properly estimate the covariance structure when the group size is large.